RickyY1689/Conversation-Summarization-For-CBT/research/Designing-An-MVP.md

 We will define a "good enough" summary as the following:

 - Covers the majority of points the user has brought up and the reflections from the bot
-- Has no anaphora issues (User, Bot, I, You, etc.),
+- Has no anaphora issues (User, Bot, I, You, etc.)
 - Does not give a surface level summary (ie "You and I are discussing smoking...")

 This is our desired summary outcome.